Eagle Terrace vs. Larch: Which Neighbourhood Fits You?

 Do short-term rental rules differ between Eagle Terrace and Larch?

 • Short-term rental permissions depend on municipal zoning and licensing rather than just the neighborhood name.
-Confirm what is allowed for each specific property before you buy.
+Neither neighbourhood is zoned for short term rentals.

 Work With Us